randomtwdude/gensouchess/design.md

 by Kanako and permanently demoted to a Rook.

 Opposing Reimu's spells are disabled for the duration, she better watch out!

+### Keine
+- ♟️ King

+#### Ahistoric
+Move history is hidden from your opponent.

+#### Foggy Past
+Keine erases the opponent's recollection of your position.
+All squares not within the opponent's movement range become invisible to them just like in Fog of War; however, once the fog on one square is cleared once, it remains clear.

 ### Hina
 - ♟️ Bishop